-One aspect that particularly concerns people is having to make a decision under pressure, especially when someone is pushing them to say ‘yes’ and to do so right now!
+In my coaching experience, one thing that particularly concerns some people is having to make a decision under pressure.
+Especially when someone is pushing them to say ‘yes’ and to do so right now!

-Much better, of course, to escape the pressure not by giving in but by buying time.
+It is much better, of course, to escape the pressure not by giving in, but by buying time.
 The easiest way to buy time is simply to ask for a moment in a polite, straightforward way.
 This has two advantages.

 Firstly, it usually works.
 Secondly, if it doesn’t work, it tells you a lot about the other person.
-If they refuse to allow you the time you need, how much respect for you do they have?
+If they refuse to allow you the time you need, how much respect do they really have for you?
+Does it seem like they are willing to put your needs on par with their own?
 Do you really want to be dealing with them?

-If they are being pressurized by someone else, can you go ‘over their head’ to buy time from this third party?
+If they are being pressurized by someone else, can you go ‘over their head’, and buy time from this third party instead?

 You can also invent a ‘third party’ of your own to buy time.
 “I have to speak to my partner before making this decision.”